softwaremill/sttp-openai/README.md

 If you want to make use of other effects, you have to use `OpenAI` and pass the chosen backend directly to `request.send(backend)` function.

+To customize a request when using the `OpenAISyncClient`, e.g. by adding a header, or changing the timeout (via request options), you can use the `.customizeRequest` method on the client.

 Example below uses `HttpClientCatsBackend` as a backend, make sure to [add it to the dependencies](https://sttp.softwaremill.com/en/latest/backends/catseffect.html) or use backend of your choice.